What has your journey been like at Luxottica? How did you start, and where are you now?

 A master’s degree in engineering provides you with a method of working that you can apply successfully to different contexts.
 Then, my team and my role require a constant alignment with different functions and stakeholders: collaboration, therefore, is a key ingredient to win as a team.

-Are there opportunities for you to mentor or help grow less experienced colleagues?
+Are there opportunities for you to mentor or help less experienced colleagues to grow?
 Why is this important?

 Coaching is key since we live in a super dynamic work environment and it is important to constantly learn and evolve to stay relevant.
 In particular as a woman I love to connect with young professional women in our company and help our gender to build and sustain a diverse working environment.